 Opera Fusion is proud to host our third annual Renee Greenberg Emerging Artist Project with an evening of scenes from Giacomo Puccini’s best loved operas, including La Boheme, Madama Butterfly, Tosca, Gianni Schicchi, Turandot, and La Rondine.
 After the success of last year’s performance, featuring Strauss’ Ariadne auf Naxos and Verdi scenes, you won’t want to miss this!

 The gala performance will be held at the Sunshine Cathedral in Fort Lauderdale on August 26, 2018 at 7:30 pm.
-Tickets are available at the door for $25-general admission and $40-VIP.
+Tickets are available in advance through our online ticketing service by clicking the icon below or at the door. $25-general admission and $40-VIP.

 We are one of a very few opera companies that hosts a summer program where the singers don’t have to pay to sing.
 We are fortunate to have the support of our patrons and sponsors to underwrite their tuition for the 4-week program.
 Local singers are invited to audition, with 10-12 of the best local talent selected.
 They participate in extensive musical training of their roles, coachings, staging rehearsals, acting classes, and gain valuable experience for launching their careers.